 What I like about the Filbert brush is the variety of ways it can be used.
 Part of the Flat brush family, the filbert has a rounded chisel edge.
-Basically the corners of the brush have been trimmed to create a crescent shape at the tip.

 It comes in many sizes which makes it great no matter what project you're working on!

 The brush performs well from basecoating, to floating or for creating shapes like leaves and petals.
 It also does lovely strokework.

 When it comes to basecoating a round shape, nothing beats the Filbert Brush.
 The rounded edges of the brush prevent ridges from forming.
 It also performs great for straight edges.

 Like all brushes, moisten the brush first in cold water and then blot the excess on a paper towel.
 Load the paint on the brush taking time to blend the paint evenly into the bristles by sweeping the hairs on the wax palette.

 Take the time to make sure the paint is evenly distributed on both sides of the brush.
 If you have too much paint, wipe some off on another spot on your palette.
 If you have too much water in the brush, blot it on the paper towel.